 Nian thought it had been fairly obvious.
 “To get back in line.”

 Hun’s eye twitched at that exact moment, and Nian pretended not to notice.
 “Mhm.
-But look, gods don’t get banned from the peach banquet, Hun.
+But listen, gods don’t get banned from the peach banquet, Hun.
 That’d basically be the same—that’d be the same thing as just—”

 Hun raised a brow.
 Nian furrowed his.
-They wouldn’t…would they?
+They wouldn’t…would they

 “You don’t really think…” He choked on the thought.
 “The Queen Mother wants us dead?”